-Bounding through styles and subjects, often in enthusiastic collaboration, his work traverses personal boundaries and teases out emotional soft spots.
-His visual stories are marked by a polished absurdity and usually an element of the fantastic.
-With a passion for exploration, Bob’s music video work has found him partaking in shamanic rituals, recreating Caravaggio’s studio, consulting a dominatrix, and cutting up a corpse.
+Bounding through styles and subjects, often in enthusiastic collaboration, his work traverses boundaries and teases out emotional soft spots.
+His visual stories are marked by a polished absurdity and elements of the fantastic.
+With a passion for exploration, Bob’s music video work has found him partaking in shamanic rituals, recreating Caravaggio’s studio, walking 200km across Ireland, consulting a dominatrix, and cutting up a corpse.
 Recent music video work includes Gilla Band’s ‘Shoulderblades’, which he choreographed for contemporary dancer Oona Doherty, and Lankum’s ‘The Young People’ which was named Music Video of the Year at the Irish Film Festival London.